Spain or Portugal? Which is the best Iberian destination?

 The nightlife of Spain vs Portugal

-In Portugal, the nightlife is good, but nowhere near the level of popularity of their neighbors.
-It’s also much more concentrated in Lisbon, Porto, and Algarve.
-In the rest of the country, it doesn’t really happen much at night.
+In Portugal, the nightlife is good, but nowhere near as popular as its neighbors’.
+It’s also much more concentrated in Lisbon, Porto, and the Algarve.
+In the rest of the country, there isn’t much happening at night.

 Cordoba at night

 Do you really travel if you don’t try the local food?
 Yes, you do.
-But, for us, not indulging in the local delicacies is not an option!
-We love trying new things and eat what the locals eat… mostly!
-Among Portugal and Spain, who has the best food?
-This is a difficult one, but I think we prefer Portuguese food to Spanish.
-Though, we know Portuguese food better than any other… Let’s explore a little about each cuisine.
+But, for us, not indulging in local delicacies is not an option!
+We love trying new things and eating what the locals eat… mostly!
+Between Portugal and Spain, which has the best food?
+This is a difficult one, but we prefer Portuguese food to Spanish.
+Though we know Portuguese food better than any other… Let’s explore a little about each cuisine.

-Portuguese food isn’t as widely famous as Spanish, but it still had a huge influence on world cuisine.
-The Portuguese took spices from the east to the west and many ingredients from the Americas to the rest of the world.
-Portuguese cuisine is famous for the extensive use of salted cod (Bacalhau).
-When in Portugal, you really should try it in a couple of different ways.
-One other thing that tourists love in Portugal is the wonderful fresh fish and seafood.
-Besides being delicious, it’s also much cheaper than in western Europe and the US.
+Portuguese cuisine is famous for its extensive use of salted cod (Bacalhau).
+You should try it in a couple of different ways when in Portugal.
+Another thing tourists love in Portugal is the wonderful fresh fish and seafood.
+Besides being delicious, it’s much cheaper than in Western Europe and the US.
 Some of the things you should try in Portugal include:

 • Bacalhau à Bras